-Based on this information, SRI may use the soil that satisfies both the radon attenuation function and the growth medium function with the least amount of land disturbance and construction cost..
-MMD has approved 1.0 feet of soil The more likely scenario, because most of the area where waste rock will be removed (and the ground will be already disturbed) is underlain by clay, is that clay, being more abundant and accessible for borrow material than the loam soil, will constitute most of the cover.
+Based on this information, SRI may use the soil that satisfies both the radon attenuation function and the growth medium function with the least amount of land disturbance and construction cost.
+The soil in the area consists mostly of clay material that is suitable for the cover of the CWCA.
+MMD has approved a soil cover of 1 foot.
+If funding allows, additional soil cover will be used for the cover.
 Note that vegetation grows in clay soils everywhere on the site and appears to have no problem with rooting into clay.

 Cover soil will be obtained from on-site locations that 1) minimize the area of land disturbance, and 2) utilize areas where the appropriate soils exist at ground surface.
-Since lake areas that have radiological contamination will have to be disturbed to remove contamination anyway, using those exposures in the lake as borrow sources satisfies both criteria.
+Since lake areas that have radiological contamination will have to be disturbed to remove contamination, using those exposures in the lake as borrow sources satisfies both criteria.